rien333/numbersense-vae/thesis/README.md

-    and Núñez 2000), animals (Davis and Pérusse 1988) and cultures without exact counting systems \[Dehaene (2011), p261; everett?\] further strengthen the idea that specific kinds of sense of number do not require much mediation and functions as an interplay between perceptual capabilities and their neural encodings, given the aforementioned groups lack of requirements for reasoning about number.
-In line with cognitive research, earlier mentioned neural populations indeed did not display their characteristic response profile when confronted with Arabic numerals (i.e. symbolic representations of number), and thus is able to function without for example linguistic facilities.
+    and Núñez 2000), animals (Davis and Pérusse 1988) and cultures without exact counting systems \[Dehaene (2011), p261; everett?\] further strengthen the idea that specific kinds of sense of number do not require much mediation and function purely as an interplay between perceptual capabilities and their neural encodings, given the aforementioned groups lack of facilities for abstract reasoning about number.
+In line with cognitive research, earlier mentioned neural populations indeed did not display their characteristic response profile when confronted with Arabic numerals (i.e. symbolic representations of number) (Harvey et al. 2013), and thus show an ability to function without for example linguistic or other representational facilities.
 Visual number sense being a purely perceptual process, implies that our model should not use external computational processes often used in computer vision research on numerical determination task such as counting-by-detection (which requires both arithmetic and iterative attention to all objects in the group) or segmenting techniques (e.g. Chattopadhyay et al. 2016).

-3. Visual sense of number is an emergent property of neurons embedded in generative hierarchical learning processes, which even holds for artificial models (Zhang et al. 2016).
-The fact that it also exist in animals suggests that it is an implicitly learned skill learned at a neural level, for animals do not exhibit a lot of vertical learning, let alone human newborns having received much numerical training.
-Modeling visual number therefore necessitates non-researcher depended features (i.e. should avoid commonly used handcrafted features such as SIFT or HOG features), a generally unrealistic trope of artificial learning according to AI critics (Dreyfus 2007) and research into the human learning process (Zorzi, Testolin, and Stoianov 2013a), restricting the choice of an algorithm to be unsupervised, as such an algorithm will learn its own distribution of the data.
-Given their ability to construct the underlying stochastic representation of the data, i.e. autonomous feature determination they learn their own features, *Varitional Autoencoders* (VAEs) seem fit to tackle this problem.
+3. Visual sense of number is an emergent property of neurons embedded in generative hierarchical learning models, either artificial or biological (Stoianov and Zorzi 2012).
+The fact that it also exist in animals and human newborns suggests that it is an implicitly learned skill learned at a neural level, for animals do not exhibit a lot of vertical learning, let alone human newborns having received much numerical training.
+Modeling visual number therefore necessitates non-researcher depended features (i.e. should avoid commonly used handcrafted features such as SIFT or HOG features), deemed as a generally unrealistic trope of artificial learning according to AI critics (Dreyfus 2007) and research into the human learning process (Zorzi, Testolin, and Stoianov 2013a).
+This will restrict the choice of algorithm to so called *unsupervised* learning algorithms, as such an algorithm will learn its own particular representation of the data distribution.
+Given their ability to construct the underlying stochastic representation of the data, i.e. they perform autonomous feature determination, *Varitional Autoencoders* (VAEs) seem fit to tackle this problem.
 Moreover, VAEs are trained in an unsupervised manner, just as learning visual number sense does not rely on supervision.
+Another intersesting aspect of VAEs is their relatively interpretable data encoding scheme, which might tell us something about how it deals with visual numerosity.

-Most of the research above was conducted on approximate numerical cognition, but these characteristics hold equally well for number systems that offer a more distinct sense of number (e.g. subitizing, see below).
-Likewise, subitizing is suggested to be implemented as parallel preattentive process in the visual system (Dehaene 2011, p57), whereby the visual system might rely on it's ability to recognize holistic patterns to arrive at a final subitizing count (Jansen et al. 2014;
-Dehaene 2011, p57; Piazza et al. 2002).
+Most of the research above was conducted on approximate numerical cognition, but these of visual sense of number hold equally well for number systems that offer a more distinct sense of number (e.g. subitizing, see below).
+Likewise, subitizing is suggested to be implemented as parallel preattentive process in the visual system (Dehaene 2011, p57), whereby the visual system might rely on it's ability to recognize holistic patterns to arrive at a final subitizing count (Jansen et al. 2014; Dehaene 2011, p57; Piazza et al. 2002).
 This means that the "sudden" character of subitizing (unsurprisingly, sudden is it's etymological stem) is arrived our visual systems ability to process simple geometric configuration of objects in parallel, whereby an increase in complexity deprives perceiving a group with 4+ items of it's sudden distinct numerical perpetual character for this would strain our parallelization capabilities too much.
 This strain would then lead us to resort to counting, which has a perceptual character different from suddenness (enumeration is a very strict and patterned activity).

 Present research therefore asks: How can we apply artificial neural networks to learning the emergent cognitive/neural skill of subitizing